SignDiff/Processed-Data/README.md

 - https://drive.google.com/file/d/1fGSrRAxhik2hTr9m4yut_IgsVuKvlsVe/view?usp=sharing

 It can be used in the training of ASL production models.
+Because I later processed more data, it was 4 times the size in the paper.

 ## Phoenix-14T for GSLP